 Due to 8 U.S.C.
-1367 protections, protected persons have specialized customer service options for their case inquiries to USCIS.
-As noted above, benefit requestors with pending or approved VAWA, T, or U-related cases may request customer service via the [USCIS Contact Center](#) at 1-800-375-5283 (TTY: 1-800-767-1833).
+1367 protections, protected aliens have specialized case inquiry options available at USCIS.
+As noted above, aliens with pending or approved 8 U.S.C.
+1367 initiating cases, or their attorneys or representatives, may request case information via the [USCIS Contact Center](#) at 1-800-375-5283 (TTY: 1-800-767-1833).
 USCIS must verify the identity of the person inquiring about a confidential case and verify that person's eligibility to receive information before providing any information or other requested service.
-To access Contact Center services, protected persons calling about a particular form (or forms) should have their receipt notice(s) on hand for reference during the call.
-They should also have a copy of the pending or approved application or petition that they are calling about readily available, if possible.
+To access Contact Center services, a protected person calling about a particular form (or forms) should have his or her receipt notice or notices on hand for reference during the call.
+The caller should also have a copy of the application or petition that they are calling about readily available, if possible.

-For more information related to how to make customer service inquiries for protected persons who have VAWA, T, and-U related filings, see the USCIS [Contact Us](#) webpage.
+For more information related to how to make case inquiries for protected persons who have 8 U.S.C.
+1367 initiating filings, see the USCIS [Contact Us](#) webpage.

-4. Mailing Address Procedures for Persons Protected Under 8 U.S.C.
+4. Mailing Address Procedures for Aliens Protected Under 8 U.S.C.
 1367